raagapranitha/cmpe273-lab1/README.md

 # cmpe273-lab1
+The input is a set of 10 files each of  which has 100 randomly generated integers.
-Takes input from 10 input_files folder and mergesort alogorithm is used to sort the numbers and print to a output file.
+Asyncio is being used to read the 10 files in asynchronous fashion following which merge sort is applied to sort the numbers and then the sorted numbers are written to a sorted.txt file.